 Every over-snow vehicle shall be at all times equipped with a muffler in good working order and in constant operation to prevent excessive or unusual noise or annoying smoke.

 Every over-snow vehicle shall be equipped with brakes adequate to control the movement of and to stop and hold such vehicle.

-The Town police and members of the State Highway Patrol and county officials may, at any time, upon reasonable cause to believe that an over-snow vehicle is unsafe or not equipped as required by this chapter, or that its equipment is not in proper adjustment or repair, require the driver of such vehicle to stop and submit such vehicle to an inspection and test with reference thereto as may be appropriate.
+Any law enforcement officer may, at any time, upon reasonable cause to believe that an over-snow vehicle is unsafe or not equipped as required by this chapter, or that its equipment is not in proper adjustment or repair, require the driver of such vehicle to stop and submit such vehicle to an inspection and test with reference thereto as may be appropriate.
 No person shall operate any vehicle after receiving notice with reference thereto as provided in this section except as may be necessary to return such vehicle to the residence or place of business of the owner or driver or to a garage, until the vehicle and its equipment have been placed in proper repair and adjustment and otherwise made to conform to the requirements of this chapter.